rjay0112/csci3055u-project-template/README.md

 Kotlin is an open source programming language, off of the baseline of the initial build by Jetbrains.

+## About the syntax

+The syntax can be found in the [basic syntax](https://github.com/rjay0112/csci3055u-project-template/tree/master/basic-syntax) folder

 ## About the tools